What is femoral neuropathy?

 The femoral nerve is one of the largest nerves in your leg.
 It’s located near the groin and controls the muscles that help straighten your leg and move your hips.
 It also provides feeling in the lower part of your leg and the front of your thigh.
 Because of where it’s located, damage to the femoral nerve is uncommon relative to neuropathies caused by damage to other nerves.
 When the femoral nerve is damaged, it affects your ability to walk and may cause problems with sensation in your leg and foot.
 View the femoral nerve on this BodyMap of the femur.

 Damage to the femoral nerve can be the result of:

 - a direct injury

-- a tumor or other growth blocks or traps part of your nerve
+- a tumor or other growth blocking or trapping part of your nerve

 - prolonged pressure on the nerve, such as from prolonged immobilization